vtex/front.phone/README.md

    ```

+## Building and Testing

+We use Grunt as a task runner.
+Before you start, make sure to `npm install -g grunt-cli` and `npm install`.

+Use `grunt` to build and test, and rebuild whenever a file is changed.

+Use `grunt dist` to build, test and prepare files on the `dist` folder.

-## Contributing
+## Contributins

 Anyone is welcome to contribute to this project.
-We now are urging for pull requests of new countries' phones, aiming to global domination.
+We now are urging for pull requests of new countries' phones.
 But before you do, please read the [guidelines for contributing](CONTRIBUTING.md).

 ## Authors